DFHack/dfhack/docs/Plugins.rst

 :hidden:           designate only hidden tiles of z-level (default)
 :designated:       Take current designation and apply pattern to it.

-After you have a pattern set, you can use 'expdig' to apply it again.
+After you have a pattern set, you can use ``expdig`` to apply it again.

 Examples: